 Description

-From the last decade of the sixteenth century onwards, sailors from the Netherlands traded on the West African coast, following in the footsteps of the Portuguese.
-In order to protect Dutch traders there, the States General of the Dutch Republic decided in 1612 to build a fort near the town of Moree in Asebu on the Gold Coast, for which an agreement was concluded with the local ruler.
-In 1637, Elmina Castle was captured from the Portuguese by the Dutch West India Company (WIC), with the Portuguese eventually being driven out of the Gold Coast altogether in 1642.
-In the mid-seventeenth century, the WIC faced competition from Swedish, Brandenburg-Prussian, Danish and English trading companies, of which only the latter two remained a century later.
-Denmark and the Netherlands sold their possessions on the Gold Coast to the United Kingdom in 1850 and 1872 respectively, which incorporated both possessions into its crown colony of the Gold Coast.
-This British crown colony became independent in 1957 as the Republic of Ghana.
+From the last decade of the sixteenth century onwards, sailors from the Netherlands traded in the West African coast, following in the footsteps of the Portuguese.
+In order to protect Dutch traders there, the States General decided in 1612 to build a fort near the town of Moree in the Asebu chiefdom in the Gold Coast, for which an agreement was concluded with the local ruler.
+In 1637 Elmina Castle was captured from the Portuguese by the Dutch West India Company (WIC), with the Portuguese eventually being driven out of the Gold Coast altogether in 1642.
+In the mid-seventeenth century the WIC faced competition from Swedish, Brandenburg-Prussian, Danish and English trading companies; a century later, only the latter two remained.
+Denmark and the Netherlands sold their possessions in the Gold Coast to the United Kingdom in 1850 and 1872 respectively, with the latter incorporating both possessions into its Gold Coast crown colony.
+This British crown colony gained its independence in 1957 as the Republic of Ghana.

-In the seventeenth century, gold and ivory were the main commodities traded on the Gold Coast, but from the eighteenth century onwards, the trade in African slaves became increasingly dominant.
-Of the more than 550,000 enslaved Africans transported across the Atlantic by Dutch slave traders, approximately 126,000 came from the Gold Coast.
-In 1792, Denmark passed a law prohibiting the slave trade from 1803 onwards.
-The United Kingdom followed suit in 1807 and the Netherlands finally did so in 1814.
-From 1808 onwards, the West Africa Squadron of the British Royal Navy enforced this ban off the West African coast.
+In the seventeenth century, gold and ivory were the main commodities traded in the Gold Coast but from the eighteenth century onwards, the trade in African slaves became increasingly dominant.
+Of the more than 550,000 enslaved people transported across the Atlantic by Dutch slave traders, approximately 126,000 came from the Gold Coast.
+In 1792 Denmark passed a law prohibiting the slave trade from 1803 onwards.
+The United Kingdom followed suit in 1807 and the Netherlands finally did likewise in 1814.
+The West Africa Squadron of the British Royal Navy enforced this ban off the West African coast from 1808 onwards.

 Collections originating from the Gold Coast